Govind66/DBx_Repo/DBx_ntb_clone_repo.md

 </div>

 ## Step 3: Create A Notebook In Databricks Repo
-In the second step, we will create a new notebook in the test branch.
+In the third step, we will create a new notebook in the test branch.

 There are three ways to create a new notebook in the repo, creating a notebook from scratch, importing an existing notebook, or cloning a notebook from Workspace.